maxxiimo/the-front-end-manifesto/chp13-embellishments.md

 NOTE: Since every panel in the design will use the same amount of padding depending on its breakpoint, I've moved the padding into a variable located at `_define.sass`.
 This way I can change the setting site-wide in one location.

+### Apply Styles That Already Exist

-To begin the design process I will grab some of the design code already in place, icon fonts and Sassy button styling:
+To begin the design process I will grab some of the design code already in place from our previous work; icon fonts and Sassy button styling:

     %section#process
       .container